kosua20/herebedragons/unity/README.md

 ![](images/unity1.png)

-The Unity version was entirely created inside Unity itself, for assets placement, materials configuration, light placement,...
-The only custom code required was for the camera: Unity provides a camera rotating around a pivot, but with no way to move the camera closer or farther from the pivot, within a range of values.
+The Unity version was entirely created inside Unityitself (the 2022 LTS version), for assets placement, materials configuration, lighting and animations,...
+The only code required was for the camera: Unity provides a script to handle a camera rotating around a pivot, with minor tweaks.

-The default Unity material parameters are now designed for a physically-based rendering setup, so the additional effects map for each object was tweaked to obtain approximate specular maps.
-Also, Unity provides a parallax mapping material, here applied on the ground.
+This uses the recent high quality rendering pipeline (HDRP) with PBR materials, so the additional effects maps for each object have been adjusted to provide the required physical parameters.
+Also, Unity provides a parallax mapping effect, here applied on the ground material.
+A reflection probe is placed in the level and updated at launch, along with baked light probes.

 ![](images/unity2.png)
 *In the Unity editor.*